-6. Build a Portfolio to Showcase Your Design Work
+6. Build a Portfolio to Showcase Your Data Science Skills

 When applying for a Data Scientist position, consider displaying your work with GitHub in addition to (or instead of) your own website.
 GitHub easily shows your process, work, and results while simultaneously boosting your profile in a public network.
 But don’t stop there.
 Your portfolio is your chance to show your communications skills and demonstrate that you can do more than just crunch the numbers.
 It’s helpful to showcase a range of different techniques, since data science is a pretty broad field – meaning there are many ways to approach a problem, and a variety of approaches you can bring to the table.

 Accompany your data with a compelling narrative and demonstrate the problems you’re working to solve so the employer understands your merit.
 GitHub allows you to show your code within a larger context, rather than in isolation, making your contributions easier to understand.

 When you’re applying for a specific job, don’t include your whole body of work.
 Highlight just a few pieces that relate most closely to the position you’re applying to, and that will best showcase your range of skills throughout the whole data science process – starting with a basic data set, defining a problem, doing a cleanup, building a model, and ultimately finding a solution.